sa-es-ir/AzureFunctionWithKeda/README.md

-# Azure Function samples using Keda
+# Azure Functions samples using Keda
 **Azure Functions** is a cloud service available on-demand that provides all the continually updated infrastructure and resources needed to run your applications.
 You focus on the pieces of code that matter most to you, and Functions handles the rest.
 Functions provides serverless compute for Azure.
 You can use Functions to build web APIs, respond to database changes, process IoT streams, manage message queues, and more.

 **KEDA** is a Kubernetes-based Event Driven Autoscaler.
 With KEDA, you can drive the scaling of any container in Kubernetes based on the number of events needing to be processed.